Licensed in California and Hawaii

 Raffi also represented financial institutions in over 1,000 cases relating to violations of various state consumer protection statutes, including the Telephone Consumer Protection Act (TCPA); the Fair Credit Reporting Act (FCRA); and the Fair Debt Collection Practices Act (FDCPA).
 He also has experience litigating against governmental entities, including the Consumer Financial Protection Bureau (CFPB), in the payday lending space.
 Through his substantial experience, Raffi has successfully leveraged favorable settlements for both high and low exposure cases.

 Raffi received his B.A. from the University of California, Los Angeles (UCLA) and his J.D. from the UCLA School of Law, a top 15 national law school.
 He received the California Excellence for the Future Award (CALI) in both his Real Property and Criminal Law courses, which is given to the highest scoring (A+) student in each law school class.
-He is admitted to practice in California and all of its federal district courts.
+He is admitted to practice in California, Hawaii and all of their federal district courts.